OLED1/chia-manager/README.md

 - Wallet Information (Syncstatus, Owning XCH, etc.)
 - Farm Information (Farminstatus and every corresponding information)
 - Harvester Information (Configures Plot directories and used space, Plots you are currently owning)
-- Many more features will be offered in future realeses.
+- Many more features will be offered in future releases.

 ## How does this project work? - From where does the webgui get the data?
-This project consists of two mainparts.
-The so-called node-client and the web-gui.
+This project consists of two main parts.
+The so-called **node-client** and the **Web-GUI**.
+The **node-client** gets his data with the help of **Chia Blockchain CLI** and formats them for the Web-GUI.
+**No electron GUI needed!**
 To be able to query current data from your infrastructure you need to install the python based node-client on every node in your infrastructure.
-This node-client will connect to the api via a bidirectional websocket connection.
+This node-client will connect to the API which is offered through a **bidirectional and encrypted web-socket** connection.

-Currently all node data will be queried from the websocket server, but should be changed in one of the upcoming versions.
+Currently all node data will be queried from the web-socket server, but should be changed in one of the upcoming versions.
-In future the node client will automatically detect changes and informs the web-gui.
+In future the node client will **automatically** detect changes and informs the web-gui with new data.
-So every data you will see are real live data.
+So every data you will see are **real live** data.

-The web-gui should always show up-to-date and live queried data, if available.
+The Web-GUI should always show up-to-date and live queried data, if available.
 We are working hard to make a real live web based application.

 ## WTF?!
 Why only Linux?
-We developers have only Linux desktops and we decided to make the really first version of the node-client only for linux.
+We developers have only Linux desktops and we decided to make the really first version of the node-client only for Linux.
 Otherwise we were not able to release the first version of this project just in time.

 But it is planning, promised!

-The webgui should run on a Linux server anyway.
+The web-gui should run on a Linux server anyway.

-## Current features
+## Current (key)features
-- Almost read only management via webgui
+- Almost read only management via web-gui
   - Only a certain service restart is possible at the moment
   - Dashboard
     - System and Security